Hanoi, Vietnam is mesmerizing. The city is brimming with must-see sights, an aromatic and delectable cuisine and a stimulating café culture.

 Perfume Pagoda

-Travel 2 hours to the ancient Buddhist complex of temples and shrines built directly into the Huong Tich mountains.
-Enjoy a ride in a rowboat, trekking to a cave and visiting the historical Heaven Kitchen Pagoda.
-Get the details!
+Travel 2 hours on this tour to the ancient Buddhist complex of temples and shrines built directly into the Huong Tich mountains.
+Enjoy a ride in a rowboat, trekking to a cave and visiting the historical Heaven Kitchen Pagoda!

 Bat Trang and Duong Lam Villages

-Get a full dose of traditional Vietnamese crafts, culture and history on a full day tour from Hanoi.
-The excursion begins in nearby Bat Trang – a village well-known for making pottery and ceramics.
+Get a full dose of traditional Vietnamese crafts, culture and history on this full day outing from Hanoi.
+The excursion begins in Bat Trang – a village well-known for making pottery and ceramics.

 DAY 5: Hanoi Unique Experiences

-To complete this Hanoi 5-Day Itinerary, satisfy your curiosity for unique experiences by preparing local specialties or learning a traditional craft.
+To complete this Hanoi 5-Day Itinerary, satisfy your curiosity by preparing local specialties or learning a traditional craft.
+Then, set off to a unique neighborhood and a wildly popular location.

 Morning: Indulge in Local Hanoi Fare

 The food in Vietnam is like nowhere else in the world.
-Fragrant and flavorful dishes dominate the local cuisine.
-Visitors can discover this incredible foodie scene three ways.
+Fragrant and flavorful dishes dominate the cuisine.
+Visitors can discover this incredible foodie scene a couple of different ways.

 Join a Hanoi Street Food Tour

-Rather than plotting your own route to the top eats, learn about the cuisine from a local Hanoi tour guide.
+Learn about regional flavors from a local Hanoi tour guide.
 On this Small-Group Hanoi Food Tour, participants can get a taste of the best street food in the city!

 Hanoi Cooking Class

-For a real education in Vietnamese food, join a Hanoi Cooking Class.
+For a real education in Vietnamese food, join a Cooking Class in Hanoi.
 The half-day class that I took offered so much more than expected – and the food was phenomenal!
-Read details about the experience in my Hanoi Cooking Class review!
+Read about the experience in my review!

 Afternoon: Hanoi Neighborhood Exploration